 Is Dr. Evans Accepting New Patients?

-As of January 2023, Dr. Evans is no longer accepting new primary care patients.
-She is accepting new patients with specialty care needs who have a primary care physician established elsewhere.
+As of September 2023, Dr. Evans is now accepting new primary care patients.
+She is still accepting new patients with specialty care needs who have a primary care physician established elsewhere.

 What services are provided at this clinic?

 Management of acute concerns such as coughs, colds, flus, rashes and minor injuries.

 Management of chronic concerns such as diabetes, hypertension, autoimmunity, gastrointestinal complaints, and mental health disorders.

 Management of hormones including the use of bioidentical HRT for both men and women, as well as the management of thyroid disorders, fertility/infertility, contraception, PCOS, endometriosis, irregular or symptomatic menses, etc.

 Primary care services such as annual screening exams, well child checks, (most) vaccinations, sports physicals, and female pelvic and breast examinations.